Unieeexxx/Unieeexxx/README.md

-- 👋 Hi, I’m @Unieeexxx
+- 👋 Hi, I’m @Uniex
-- 👀 I’m interested in ...
+- 👀 I’m interested in betterment of the world.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning cyber-security.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on HackitTech.
-- 📫 How to reach me ...
+- 📫 This is my LInkedin Account- https://www.linkedin.com/in/dip-uniex/

 <!---
 Unieeexxx/Unieeexxx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.